FAQs for students arriving in the UK after 15th February 2021

 Before planning your return to the campus/UK, you should check the latest guidance given by the Vice-Chancellor and your academic department.
 Unless you are advised that your course is going to be delivered on campus, you should continue your studies online.
 The next government announcement will be made on 12th April and we will find out more about the plans for the rest of the semester.

-If you’re coming from a country that is not on the banned travel list, you will need to quarantine at home for 10 days.
+If you’re coming from a country that is not on the banned travel list, you will need to quarantine at home for 10 days and take one COVID-19 test before leaving your country and two COVID-19 tests during your quarantine (travel test package).

 You do not need to quarantine in England if you’re travelling from Ireland, the Channel Islands or the Isle of Man and have not been in any other countries in the last 10 days.